Innovation in Fashion: Emma Vollrath, Founder of Emma Lou The Label

 Our tagline is: “it’s innovative athleisure to help women look and feel good naked” – because it’s such a taboo topic.
 I want clothes to work for me and I want them to look good on me, but I also want them to do something while I’m wearing them.

-How has Emma Lou progressed, from your initial idea to where it is now?
+You’ve been running the business for 2 years.
+How has Emma Lou progressed from your initial idea to where it is now?

 As a personal trainer, I often asked my clientele where they see themselves in six months, both mentally and physically.
 And they always said: “I sometimes like the way I look, but I feel so insecure about my lower stomach and all my pants fit me weird.”